josephbudd/kickwasm/tools/rekickwasm/README.md

 * Tested with kickwasm version 5.0.0 by building the [CRUD application](https://github.com/josephbudd/crud).
 * Then performed the following tests.
-  1. Add Home with Buttons and Markup Panels.
+  1. Add Home Buttons and Markup Panels.
   1. Swap Normal tab and Swap tab in same tab bar.
   1. Add Tab bar with spawn tab.
   1. Move a tab and spawn tab from one tab bar panel to another.